Probing new physics in class-I $B$-meson decays into heavy-light final states: Numerical results and discussions

-We now update the SM predictions of $\bar B_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decays presented in ref.~\cite{Huber:2016xod} by using the updated input parameters, which include the strong coupling constant $\alpha_s$, the quark masses, the CKM matrix elements, as well as the hadronic parameters such as the $B_{(s)}\to D_{(s)}^{(*)}$ transition form factors, the lifetimes of $B_{(s)}^0$ mesons, and the Gegenbauer moments of light mesons.
+To update the SM predictions of $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decays presented in ref.~\cite{Huber:2016xod}, we should firstly update the theoretical input parameters, which include the strong coupling constant $\alpha_s$, the quark masses, the CKM matrix elements, the lifetimes of $B_{(s)}^0$ mesons, as well as the hadronic parameters like the $B_{(s)}\to D_{(s)}^{(*)}$ transition form factors and the decay constants and Gegenbauer moments of light mesons.
 We use the two-loop relation between pole and $\msbar$ mass~\cite{Chetyrkin:2000yt}, to convert the top-quark pole mass $m_t^{\text{pole}}$ to the scale-invariant mass $\overline{m}_t(\overline{m}_t)$.
 The three-loop running for $\alpha_s$ is used throughout this paper.
-For the $B\to D^{(\ast)}$ transition form factors, we take the ``$\mathrm{L}_{w\geq1}+\mathrm{SR}$'' fit results from ref.~\cite{Bernlochner:2017jka}, in which both $\mathcal{O}(\Lambda_\mathrm{QCD}/m_{b,c})$ and $\mathcal{O}(\alpha_{s})$ contributions as well as the uncertainties in the predictions for the form-factor ratios at $\mathcal{O}(\Lambda_\mathrm{QCD}/m_{b,c})$ are consistently included within the framework of heavy quark effective theory (HQET).\footnote{For other similar analyses including the missing higher-order pieces in the relations between HQET form factors, the readers are referred to refs.~\cite{Bordone:2019guc,Bordone:2019vic,Gambino:2019sif,Bigi:2017jbd,Jaiswal:2017rve,Jaiswal:2020wer,Iguro:2020cpg} and references therein.} For the $B_{s}\to D_{s}$ transition form factors, we use the improved lattice QCD results from the HPQCD collaboration~\cite{McLean:2019qcx}, while the experimental value of the differential semi-leptonic $\bar{B}_{s}^0\to D_{s}^{+}\ell^{-}\bar\nu_{\ell}$ decay rate is taken from ref.~\cite{Aaij:2020hsi}.\footnote{Here we do not consider the $\bar B_{s}^0\to D_{s}^{*+} L^-$ decays, because the lattice QCD determinations of the associated $B_{s}\to D_{s}^\ast$ transition form factors are not yet available at nonzero recoil~\cite{McLean:2019sds}.} For convenience, we collect in Table~\ref{tab:inputs} all the input parameters used throughout this paper.
-To obtain the theoretical uncertainties for an observable, we vary each input parameter within its $1\sigma$ range and then add each individual uncertainty in quadrature.
-We have also included the uncertainty due to the variation of the renormalization scale $\mu_b\in [m_b/2,2m_b]$.
+For convenience, we collect in Table~\ref{tab:inputs} all the input parameters used throughout this paper.
+To obtain the theoretical uncertainty of an observable, we vary each input parameter within its $1\sigma$ range and then add each individual uncertainty in quadrature.
+In addition, we have included the uncertainty due to the variation of the renormalization scale $\mu_b\in [m_b/2,2m_b]$.